googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 Each value within the COLR version 1 formats that can be variable is represented using a record that combines a field for the default value together with fields for a delta-set index.
-The delta set index is used to reference the variation data within the Item Variation Store.
+The delta-set index is used to reference the variation data within the Item Variation Store.
 The record formats used include:

 * VarFWord